CRS5226/car_video/README.md

 - Audio segmentation ensures each chunk is ≤ 5 seconds.
 - Sentiment is derived from transcribed text, not tone.
-- No external/proprietary API is used; only open-source models.
+- No external/proprietary API is used, only open-source models.